-An ENA HEAT drum (Micerium®) was used at a temperature of 39 °C to preheat the resins, temperature that was constantly checked with a thermocouple connected to a digital multimeter (UT33C+, Guangdong, China).
-The matrix was placed on a Mylar® strip on the surface of the glass tile at 37 °C. The process of packing the resin inside the matrix began, taking enough material to make a single increase of the material with an FP3 spatula.
+The ENA HEAT drum from Micerium® was used at a temperature of 39 °C to preheat the resins and the temperature was constantly checked with a thermocouple connected to a digital multimeter (UT33C+, Guangdong, China).
+The matrix was placed on a strip of Mylar® that was on the surface of the glass tile at 37 °C. The process of packing the resin inside the matrix began, taking enough material to make a single increase of the material with an FP3 spatula.
 The temperature of the resin was measured when it was incorporated into the matrix before being polymerized.
-A strip of Mylar® was placed on top of the matrix and controlled pressure was exerted with another tile at 37 °C in order to give the desired thickness generated by the matrix.
+A strip of Mylar® was placed on top of the matrix and controlled pressure was exerted with another tile at 37°C in order to give the desired thickness generated by the matrix.
 Both surfaces of the cylinder were cured with the Bluephase light, as described in the specimens without preheating.
-Before starting the packing process in the die, the temperature of the preheating drum, the syringe with the resin, and the FP3 spatula were verified.
-The polymerization was completed in an incubator for 24 hours at 37 °C. The same polishing protocol was conducted with the specimens without preheating, verifying the measurements and surfaces of each of the resin cylinders.
+Before starting the packing process in the die, the temperature of the preheating drum, the syringe with the resin and the FP3 spatula were verified.
+The polymerization process was completed in an incubator for 24 hours at 37 °C. The same polishing protocol described was conducted with the specimens without preheating, verifying the measurements and surfaces of each of the resin cylinders.